 The exercises, treatments, and videos we have available make it easy for anyone to capture the power of water.

-SwimEx fitness and water therapy pools
+SwimEx water therapy pools

 Our warm water resistance pools provide additional support, increase intensity, and maximize versatility.
 They typically vary in depth and offer different performance zones for walking, running, swimming, full body exercises, and deep water treatments.
 Some are large enough to offer group classes and accommodate multiple users in the same therapy session.